knative/community/ROLES.md

 * Approve code contributions for acceptance.

+Approvers are also expected to participate in community contact rotations to support users and keep test quality high, as well as release leads rotation to shepherd Knative releases.

 # Working Group Leadership Roles

 We differentiate here between two key roles, WG Execution Lead and WG Technical